Fcl95/nutri_vul_peoplenature/README.md

 ## 📁 Repository Structure

-- data aand fish_species/ # Raw and processed datasets used in the analyses
+- data aand fish_species/ # Raw and processed databases used in the analyses
 - scripts/ # R scripts used for statistical analyses and visualizations
 - figs/ # Figures generated from the analyses